Madarihat railway station

 Madarihat Railway Station is a railway station that serves the town of Madarihat, in the Doars region in the Indian state of West Bengal.
 The station lies on New Jalpaiguri–Alipurduar–Samuktala Road line of Northeast Frontier Railway zone, in the Alipurduar railway division.
-Major trains like the New Jalpaiguri–Alipurduar Tourist Special, Siliguri–Alipurduar Intercity Express, Siliguri–Dhubri Intercity Express and others stop and pass through this station.
+Major trains like Kanchan Kanya Express, New Jalpaiguri–Alipurduar Tourist Special, Siliguri–Alipurduar Intercity Express, Siliguri–Dhubri Intercity Express and others stop and pass through this station.